SS-Aahash/web-scraper/README.md

 4. "RERA Regd.
 No."
 5. "GST No."

-command to run this in cmd(make sure you have selenium installed and U R in the directory/folder where this code is) :- python scrapeV2.py
+command to run this in cmd(make sure you have selenium installed and U R in the directory/folder where this code is) = "python scrapeV2.py"